linlinhlaing/LLM-app1/README.md

 1. **Step 1:** Obtain your OpenAI API key.
 2. **Step 2:** Set your API key as an environment variable.

-### Set Temperature
+3. **Step 3:** Set Temperature.
+4. **Step 4:** Create a prompt.

-Define the temperature parameter for your LLM.
+### Define the temperature parameter for your LLM.
 This value can range from 0 to 1.0.
-Higher values lead to more creative outputs and a greater chance of "hallucination."
+### Higher values lead to more creative outputs and a greater chance of "hallucination."